 The use of inversion tables is pretty common.
 They help to provide various health benefits.
 These benefits come from overturning the gravitational force.
 But an inversion table also comes with a few possible dangers.

-The advantages and disadvantages of inversion tables are subjective.
+The Pros & Cons of Inversion Tables are subjective.
 They depend on the kind of medical condition or back problem you’re suffering from.
 So let’s discuss the inversion tables good or bad aspects below.

 What are Inversion Tables?